Permissionless-Software-Foundation/psfoundation-website2/markdown/business-plan/business-plan.md

 To prevent abuse or theft, minting of new PSF tokens requires m-of-n signatures (typically 3 of 5).
 This requires a simple majority of key holders to approve the creation of new tokens.

 #### Value Creation<a name="valueCreation"></a>
-At the center of the token economics is the [liquidity app](https://github.com/Permissionless-Software-Foundation/token-liquidity), allowing community members to permissionlessly exchange tokens for Bitcoin Cash (or Bitcoin Cash for tokens) at any time, while maintaining a peg to the Bitcoin Cash (BCH) coin.
+At the center of the token economics is the [liquidity app](https://github.com/Permissionless-Software-Foundation/token-liquidity), allowing community members to permissionlessly exchange tokens for Bitcoin Cash (or Bitcoin Cash for tokens) at any time, while also maintaining an exchange-rate peg to Bitcoin Cash (BCH).

 Price management is intended to follow a reinforcing ‘virtuous circle’ of value as follows:

 1. Developers who contribute time and effort are rewarded in newly issued tokens.<br /><br />

-2. Continuous efforts by developers and contributors make the software more valuable and should increase usage of the software.<br /><br />
+2. Continuous efforts by developers and contributors make the software developed by the PSF more valuable, and should increase usage of the software.<br /><br />

 3. Users inject value into the token economy in one of two ways.
 Both activities strengthen the peg between the token and BCH.
     - They acquire tokens to use software by sending BCH to the liquidity app.
-    - They pay BCH to the apps they interact with and that app sends a portion of the BCH to the token-liquidity app with instructions to burn that amount of tokens.
+    - They pay BCH to the apps they interact with, and that app sends a portion of the BCH to the token-liquidity app with instructions to burn that amount of tokens.

 4. Contributors can trade their tokens for BCH via the liquidity app.
 They can then spend the BCH directly or convert it into their local fiat currency via a local exchange.